openstack-archive/tripleo-docs/doc/source/advanced_deployment/node_config.rst

 Modifying default node configuration
 ====================================

-Many service configurarion options are already exposed via parameters in the top-level `overcloud.yaml` template, and these options should be used wherever available to influence overcloud configuration.
+Many service configuration options are already exposed via parameters in the top-level `overcloud.yaml` template, and these options should be used wherever available to influence overcloud configuration.